tarutmauktoe/liftoff-assignments/P2-Project_Outline/README.md

 ### Technologies

+Authentication

 React

+Hosted on AWS if have time

-MySQL or hosted on AWS
+MySQL or Firebase for db

 Java